Demystifying Kubernetes Monitoring

 The Platform9 agents that run on all Kubernetes nodes (worker and master) continually send health information to Whistle, a central monitoring and alerting system we’ve been building and perfecting over several years.
 Whistle aggregates data and runs a growing number of algorithms designed to detect and predict failures in real-time.
 Issues that can be corrected automatically are resolved immediately, while others will trigger notifications to the 24/7 Platform9 support team.
 Issues that require customer cooperation are handled through our ticketing system.

 While Kubernetes has the potential to dramatically simplify the act of deploying your application in containers – and across clouds – it also adds a new set of complexities for your day-to-day tasks of managing application performance, gaining visibility into services, and monitoring and troubleshooting workflow.

 Monitoring with Kubernetes requires an entirely new approach that starts at the application level.
 New tools and methodologies help ensure your Kubernetes stack will run smoothly and scale to meet your enterprise’s needs.
-If you’re ready to see how Platform9’s Managed Kubernetes service can help you in your enterprise, try out the Platform9 sandbox or start a free trial.
-You can also contact us for a free initial consultation.

 Watch Jeremy Brooks, Director of Customer Success, on “Demystifying Kubernetes Monitoring.”